 70% of those who turned to remote work during the pandemic expect to cut their medical-related vehicle trips by at least half.
 Overall, 95% of the respondents think that a combination of distance learning and telehealth will replace some vehicle trips for traditional in-person courses and medical visits.

-The hesitancy towards remote work and distance learning was swept away by necessity during the pandemic.
+The hesitancy towards safe home offices, remote work, and distance learning was swept away by necessity during the pandemic.
 As the study’s lead researcher and an associate professor at the USC Annenberg School for Communication and Journalism Hernán Galperin says: “Now we’re seeing a seismic shift in the way people want to work, learn and manage health visits among those who have broadband access.
 Those changes give us a real opportunity to cut congestion and carbon emissions.”